 2.2 Blended Fiber Analysis

 Figure 3 Images and IR spectra of a neutral colored cloth and a beige/green cloth.
 The peaks around 1640, 1550 cm–1 assigned as amide I, II are observed in spectrum (A).
 Peaks assigned as nitrile (2300 cm–1) and carbonyl (1720 cm–1) are observed in addition to the amide I, II peaks.
 These results indicate that (A) is pure wool and (B) is a mixture of acrylic and wool.

 Figure 3.
 IR spectra and images of beige cloth (top) and red cloth (bottom)

-As mentioned, using the ATR PRO ONE VIEW allows the sample position, chemistry, shape and color to be recorded in a single comprehensive data set.
-The ATR PRO ONE VIEW can be used in various fields including quality control and criminal investigation.
+As mentioned, using the ATR PRO 4X VIEW allows the sample position, chemistry, shape and color to be recorded in a single comprehensive data set.
+The ATR PRO 4X VIEW can be used in various fields including quality control and criminal investigation.

 About the Author